Search

 Exercising as Punishment

 Movement is important.
-But you don’t need to go for a run if you hate running, and if you force yourself, movement becomes something you avoid rather than something you look forward to doing.
+But you don’t need to go for a run if you hate running.
+If you force yourself, movement becomes something you avoid rather than something you look forward to doing.
 Choose physical activities that you enjoy rather than what you think will be the best calorie burn.

 Stress eating junk food, eating your feelings